 Partners HealthCare raises $171 million to invest in early-stage life science companies

-Partners HealthCare System announced today the closing of $171.1 million in capital to invest in early-stage life sciences companies, which are a critical segment of the state’s innovation economy.
+I am excited to announce that Partners HealthCare System has closed on $171.1 million in capital to invest in early-stage life sciences companies, which are a critical segment of the state’s innovation economy.

 The funds raised include $66.1 million in outside capital for Partners Innovation Fund II and a $105 million commitment from Partners institutions to Partners Innovation Fund.
 The capital commitments to Partners Innovation Fund include two $50 million commitments each from The Brigham and Women’s Hospital and Massachusetts General Hospital.
 The investment strategy will focus exclusively on medical innovations created in the Partners system.